WiIIiamTang/SummaRuNNer/README.md

 For each dataset, run ```main.py -test -batch_size 1 -model RNN_RNN -test_dir xxx -load_dir xxx -device 0 [-b n] [-topk n]```

 Where ``-b`` is the byte limit of the summaries and ``-topk`` is the max number of sentences to take from the document for summarization.
 Set the test dir and load dir based on where your dataset and pretrained model is.
+For example, for 75 byte length limit, use ``-b 75``.
+For full length, ``-topk`` is used.
+We used the best ``topk`` based on the validation set.
+For all **Reddit** datasets, set ``topk`` to 3 when running  a full length test.

 For **LEAD-3**, run ``lead3.py`` on each of the datasets.

 For **Random**, run ``random_select.py`` on each of the datasets.
+You need to set the number of bytes or top sentences for this as well.
+Set ``topk`` to 5 when testing on the Reddit Stories dataset, and 3 when testing on the RedditTLDR dataset.

 Evalute ROUGE metrics by running ```outputs/eval.py [-b n]```